 All new or transfer students wishing to major in music are required to audition; you must be formally accepted to NMU before you can sign up for an audition.
 Once you receive the university acceptance, you may register for an audition online or by contacting the Music Department at 906-227-2563.
 You will receive confirmation and further important information

 Audition dates for freshman majors entering in Fall 2014 are listed below.
 You should plan to audition on one of these dates if you wish to be considered for scholarships (descriptions below).
-However, alternate audition times are arranged, often as part of a campus visit.
-You may also contact the Department (906-227-2563 or firstname.lastname@example.org).
+However, alternate audition times may be arranged by contacting the music secretary (906-227-2563 or firstname.lastname@example.org).
 Auditions are commonly coordinated with a campus visit.

 - Saturday, February 21, 2015

 Following the final March audition date, incoming freshman or transfer majors will audition at 4:00 p.m. on the first Tuesday of fall classes (August 26).
 Students should come to the music office on or before the first day of classes to sign up for a tim

 I. Performance (An accompanist will be available upon request.
 Students should provide printed music for accompanist)